Green Burial Rules and Regulations

 In green burials, bodies are not embalmed due to the toxic chemicals involved.
 Embalming also interferes with the natural process of decomposition and the chemicals involved would contaminate the gravesite, killing existing plant life and preventing any new plants from growing.

-It’s illegal to bury a body without a concrete vault or container Concrete vaults and burial containers are not a legal requirement.
-These are used by cemeteries to prevent any settling of the ground above a grave.
-Vaults and containers are strictly a cosmetic issue, although mounding the earth on top of a green grave site prevents all but the most subtle settling.
+• Vaults and containers are strictly a cosmetic issue although mounding the earth on top of a green grave site prevents all but the most subtle settling.

 Green Burial Rules and Regulations

 Green burial may be an unconventional choice for a funeral and burial, but it is not illegal.
-Groups like the Funeral Consumers Alliance and the Center for Green Burial are committed to helping grieving families know their rights in planning for their loved one’s memorial service and internment.
-For those interested in planning a green burial, knowing state and local laws can prevent stressful legal problems during an already stressful time..
+Groups like the Funeral Consumers Alliance and the Center for Green Burial are committed to helping grieving families know their rights in planning for their loved one's memorial service and internment.
+For those interested in planning a green burial, knowing state and local laws can prevent stressful legal problems during an already stressful time.

-Comment on Green Burial Rules and Regulations
+Green Burial Rules and Regulations (+ Common Myths)